Marconiadsf/gcp-series/DemoApp-02/README.md

 > List your billing information and keep it on hand, as the script will ask for it.
 > You can list with the command:
 > ```bash
-> gcloud beta billing projects describe PROJECT_ID
+> gcloud beta billing projects accounts list
 > ```

 1.  **Make the script executable:**